 During the Civil War, there was much debate regarding the fighting merits of African-American troops.
 When Lincoln issued the final Emancipation Proclamation, he included a provision allowing for the enlistment of black troops in the Union Army.
 This was not without controversy, as many in the North believed African Americans could not fight as well as white troops.

-However, among those buried after the Civil War in Soldiers’ Home National Cemetery are several highly decorated “Buffalo Soldiers,” African-American soldiers who fought in the Indian Wars in the decades after the Civil War.
-After the Civil War, black military service continued and many African-American soldiers distinguished themselves in the decades following the 1860s.
+However, among those buried after the Civil War in Soldiers’ Home National Cemetery are several highly decorated “Buffalo Soldiers,” African American soldiers who fought in the Indian Wars in the decades after the Civil War.
+After the Civil War, black military service continued and many African American soldiers distinguished themselves in the decades following the 1860s.
 One of those soldiers was Sergeant John Denny, a New Yorker, who fought in the 9th Cavalry Regiment during the Indian Wars.
 For bravery under fire and helping a wounded comrade to safety in an 1879 engagement in New Mexico, Denny was awarded the Medal of Honor.
 Buried in the Soldiers’ Home National Cemetery in 1901, he rests just yards away from the place where Lincoln thought through and drafted the act that would allow for his eventual military service, the Emancipation Proclamation.
-Although the struggle for equal rights was a long one, one can see through the incorporation of African Americans into the national military narrative, gains being won throughout the 19th century.
+Although the struggle for equal rights was a long one, the incorporation of African Americans into the national military narrative indicated gains won throughout the 19th century.

 For additional information about Sargent John Denny, check out the Kansas Historical Society’s Kansapedia web encyclopedia‘s page on Denny.